Remember the old phrase: “The customer is king” and “The customer is always right”, well there are occasions when they’re not.

 In marketing, we spend a lot of time trying to understand what the customer really wants, to get under their skin and to design a product and service that is incredibly well aligned to their requirements.
 We then go about building a brand (normally that process happens simultaneously but bear with me).

-The thing is if you are going to build a strong brand, product or service the one thing that you don’t want to do is design something that just does the basics or just does what the customer wants.
+The thing is, if you are going to build a strong brand, product or service, the one thing you don’t want to do is create something that just does the basics or just does what the customer wants.
 Because that’s mediocrity.
-That’s middle of the road, wishy washy blah.
+That’s middle of the road, wishy-washy blah.
 Excuse the technical marketing terminology there.

-If you want to build a product or service that has a future you are going to have to take into account the customer’s wants, desires and needs, and then you’ll need to come up with a roadmap for developing that product and service into the future, beyond their initial requirements.
-Because you’re the expert – how do they know what they really want?
+If you want to build a product or service that has a future, you are going to have to take into account the customer’s wants, desires and needs.
+Then you’ll need to come up with a roadmap for developing that product and service into the future, beyond their initial requirements.
+You’re the expert, how do they know what they really want?
 The customer’s only frame of reference is what they can already get on the market.